190030280-SAITEJA/to-do-list/README.md

 Project Name: SmartTask - A Personal Task Manager

 Description:SmartTask is a web-based to-do list application built with Flask that allows users to efficiently manage their daily tasks.
-It features user authentication (sign up, login, logout), task creation with categories and priorities, due date tracking, and task status toggling (Pending/Completed).
+It features user authentication (sign up, login, logout), task creation with categories and priorities, due date tracking, and task status  (Pending/Completed).
 Each user sees only their own tasks, ensuring a personalized experience.

 Purpose :